Deforming convex projective manifolds: (G,X) structures and Extending Deformations

 \begin{definition} The {\em geometric topology} on $\devGX(M)$ is the subspace topology from $C_w^{\infty}(\interior\widetilde M,X)$. \end{definition}

-Thus two developing maps are close if they are close on a large compact set in the universal cover that is disjoint from the boundary.
+Thus two developing maps for $M$ are close if they are close on a large compact set in $\widetilde M$ that is disjoint from $\partial \widetilde M$.
 The following is due to Thurston \cite{WPT}, see also Goldman \cite{GOLD} and Choi \cite{CHOIGS}.
 The topology on $\Hom(\pi_1M,G)$ is the compact-open topology.

 \begin{proposition}[holonomy is open] Suppose $M$ is a compact connected smooth manifold possibly with boundary.
 Then $\Hol:\devGX(M,(G,X))\to \Hom(\pi_1M,G)$ is continuous and open. \end{proposition}